Destroyer-prog/Project-Submission/README.md

 # The program uses an abstract class and classes that extends that abstract class with an abstract double called getArea().
 # Each class has their own methods and their own getArea() returns according to the shape default.
 # An array list is used to enter all the options at once in order for the user to know what shapes is the user allowed to enter to prevent invalid inputs.
+# Some challenges that I faced are basically handling errors and make the project functionalities work correctly

 public abstract class Shape {
     public abstract double getArea();